hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/118__kuntimaddi_sadananda.md

  The akAraH of vRttiH is defined as the yogyatA(capacity/ability?) of

- vRttiH, either paroxa or aparoxa, to ​dispel the aGYAna(which obstruct the
+ vRttiH, either paroxa or aparoxa, to dispel the aGYAna(which obstruct the

  vyavahAra of pot, etc. as existing, shining, etc.);